How To Answer The Question “Where To Retire”

-Other cities identified in the Kiplinger study included:
+Other States identified in the Kiplinger study included

 Deleware with no state or local sales tax.
 Delaware can be a haven for retirees.
 Taxpayers age 60 or older can exclude $12,500 of investment and qualified pension income from state income taxes.